-When opening any of the workbooks, $Microsoft^{\circ}$ Excel will verify that the user wants to maintain the linkage between the various workbooks.
-The screen capture shown in Figure 5 shows this screen from Excel^{\circ} 2003.
+When opening any of the workbooks, Microsoft[©] Excel will verify that the user wants to maintain the linkage between the various workbooks.
+The screen capture from Excel[©] 2003, given in Figure 5, shows the dialog box used to update workbook connectivity.
+To work with the computational model, the user should click on the button labelled 'Update' (Figure 5).